marcotoronto/rdm-test/content/05-3_Admin_Deposit.md

 If you will be uploading a lot of files with *some identical metadata* (e.g. several files in a series with the same authors, dates, keywords, etc), you can create custom templates to **autofill** those fields.

-In the dataverse where you want the template, click  `+ Create Dataset Template`.
+In the dataverse collection where you want the template, click  `+ Create Dataset Template`.
 This will open a form with every possible metadata field.

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/borealis-template.png" width="550"/> </p>